allez-chauffe/marcel/plugins/README.md

 # Plugins
-A plugin is a widget that can be added to a MARCEL board.
+A plugin is a widget that can be added to a MARCEL media.
 It can be composed of:
-- A frontend, which will be an iframe added to the MARCEL board.
+- A frontend, which will be an iframe added to the MARCEL media.
-- (optionally) A backend, if the plugin need to run it's own backend.
+- (optional) A backend, if the plugin need to run it's own backend.

 ## Create your own plugin

 Creating a MARCEL plugin is simple:
 1. Create a new directory named "marcel-plugin-<your plugin name>"
-2. Create a directory `frontend` and, if needed, a directory `backend`
+2. Create a directory `frontend` with a file `index.html`.
-3. In the directory `frontend`, create a file `index.html`
+3. (Optional) Create a directory `backend` with a docker image tarball.

-Your frontend will be the `index.html` and will be the one displayed in MARCEL.
+The frontend directory will be served in HTTP by MARCEL and it will act as it's own root.
-The javascript can be in the `index.html` or in separates files, but must stay in the `frontend` directory.

-You can also have several HTML file if needed, but be aware that since your plugin will be contained in a `<iframe>`, your user won't have access to the navigation history and arrows.
+Due to this, you can put all the html, js and other static file that you need in this directory.
+By default, the `index.html` is served.

+The plugin will be an iframe that display the result of a GET request to `/` on this server.

 For an example of a simple plugin, you can look at [marcel-plugin-text](https://github.com/EmrysMyrddin/marcel-plugin-text).

-### Structure of the frontend / index.html
+### Structure of the frontend

 The first thing you will need is [marcel.js](https://github.com/EmrysMyrddin/marcel-plugin-text/raw/master/frontend/marcel.js), which is a small script that will help you handle the interaction with MARCEL.
 Include it in your HTML: